wp-plugins/scrapeazon/readme.txt

 The ean parameter enables you to retrieve reviews for a product based on that product's European Article Number (EAN).

-However, the ScrapeAZon widget currently only supports the ASIN identifier.

 = Why do I need to sign up for an Amazon Affiliate account? =

 Amazon's API requires an affiliate account id in order to correctly process requests and download information about item lookups.